Why Leaping Off Fun Locations Makes You a Better Investor

 The Story of a Loan-to-Own Strategy

-In the world of investing there are few strategies more predatory than loan to own.
+In the world of Wealth Management & Investment Planning there are few strategies more predatory than loan to own.

 In a game of chicken an investment manager lends money to a corporation at higher than usual rates in exchange for a large portion of assets pledged as collateral.
 The manager’s aim is for the company to default on the debt and assume control of the assets!